csu-signal/TRACE/README.md

 - note that the paths to the any models or loaded data needs to be relative to the location of the root directory of the repository.

-Feel free to reach out to Hannah VanderHoeven with any questions (Hannah.VanderHoeven@colostate.edu)
+Feel free to reach out to Hannah VanderHoeven with any questions: Hannah.VanderHoeven@colostate.edu